Thumbprint cookies are one of those classic cookies that seem to make an appearance at any event regardless what the occasion is!

 - Parchment paper

-1 Cream the butter and sugar on high speed for about 3 minutes.
+1 Beat the butter and sugar on high speed with an electric mixer for about 3 minutes.

 2 Separate the eggs.
 Add the yolks and vanilla extract to the butter mixture.
 If using nuts place the egg whites in a shallow dish on the side and whisk them until bubbly and frothy (the egg whites will be used to keep the nuts on the cookies).